#1 Useful Guide: You Are Welcome In Slovenian

 Welcome to Slovenia!
 This is a beautiful country in the Balkans which comprises splendid scenery like azure waters and towering mountains.
 Cherry on the top?
 Its stunning folk architecture!
 If you were on the fence about visiting Slovenia before you read that sentence and are thankful that I convinced you to visit it, then prosim!

-In this post, I will tell you the ways that you can say you’re welcome in Slovenian – a phrase that you will surely use if you plan on learning Slovenian.
+In this post, I will tell you the ways that you can say you are welcome in Slovenian – a phrase that you will surely use if you plan on learning Slovenian.
 With this knowledge, you’ll handle any situation with mindful manners.
 Read on if you want to know more ways to utilize this helpful phrase in your everyday Slovenian conversations!

-Informal Way Of Saying You Are Welcome In Slovenian: Prosim
+First Way Of Saying You Are Welcome In Slovenian: Prosim

-For example, if you misheard or didn’t quite understand what someone just told you, you can say “Ponovite prosim?” which means, “Can you repeat that, please?”
+For example, if you misheard or didn’t quite understand what someone just told you, you can say “Lahko ponovite prosim?” which means, “Can you repeat that, please?”
 After the other person repeats what they said, you can say thank you with a “Hvala” (hvah lah) and you might hear the other person say the word you just said: “Prosim!”

 It would be a wise idea to remember this Slovenian word because it means two things so you get an easy two-for-one!
 How handy is that?

-Formal Way Of Saying You Are Welcome In Slovenian: Ni Za Kaj
+Second Way Of Saying You Are Welcome In Slovenian: Ni Za Kaj

 Speaking Slovenian can be a little tricky, but don’t get discouraged!
 With plenty of practice and repetition, you can learn to speak Slovenian like a native, too.
+Think about implementing the Ling app into your daily routine, as it is the perfect tool for learning hard languages like Slovenian, making it fun and easy.

-More Manner Words In The Slovenian Language
+More Manner Words And Vocabulary In The Slovenian Language

 It’s wonderful to know manner words besides “you’re welcome” that convey a respectful nature.
 Manners are important no matter where you are in the world!
 Look at the table below to add the following manner-focused words to your Slovenian phrasebook.